-CCpilot VA has ten configurable buttons that can be configured in the CCaux API and in the Buttons dialog in CCsettings (see section 4.16).
-The buttons are wired to both main processor and SS.
-Configuring a button to Only MP action, however, will force the SS to ignore that button.
+CCpilot VC has eight configurable buttons that can be configured in the CC AUX API and in the Buttons dialog in CCsettings (see section 4.16).
+The buttons are wired to both main processor and SS except in the case of Only MP action which effectively makes a button ignored for SS.

 Button events can be read from device node /dev/input/evento.
-Code examples are available in file buttons_example.cpp under the API examples directory.
+Code examples are available in file buttons\example.cpp under the API examples directory.

-In addition to the examples in the previous file, you can also use normal Qt methods keyPressEvent and keyReleaseEvent since the CCpilot VA physical buttons are mapped to function buttons F1 to F10 and they are bound to Qt keys from Qt::Key_F1 to Qt::Key_F10, respectively.
+In addition to the examples in the previous file, you can also use normal Qt methods keyPressEvent and keyReleaseEvent since the CCpilot VC physical buttons are mapped to function buttons F1 to F8 and they are bound to Qt keys from Qt::Key\F1 to Qt::Key\F8, respectively.
 See the alignment of the buttons in the picture below.